Tea Ceremony & Kokusai Street Tour via Tours+

 CONTRIBUTED BY MARISSA MATSUZAKI

 “Have you ever noticed how heavy the local diet is?
 They cook with lots of noodles, butter, pork fat, etc… yet everyone is so thin.”
 Our tour guide, who has lived in Okinawa for many years, continued to share his insights.
-“Also people have a very long life span here.
+“Also people have a very long lifespan here.
 Have you ever wondered what the secret is to their health?
 It’s that green tea!”
 We looked at each other nodding as if we were both considering a new tea regimen into our lifestyle.
 Our guide continued, “Yeah that stuff is hardy!
 In fact, if you drink green tea, you won’t even need your morning coffee.
 Just have some green tea and you’re set for the day!”
 Okay, now we were beginning to think he was stretching a bit!

 My cousin had just arrived on the island for a summer visit and we joined the Foster ITT’s TOURS+ Tea Ceremony and Kokusai Street tour.
-We wanted get out and explore the culture and hearing about tea ceremonies in Asia in multiple documentaries left me wondering if there was a way to experience one here.
+We wanted to get out and explore the culture and hearing about tea ceremonies in Asia in multiple documentaries left me wondering if there was a way to experience one here.
 I was pleased to find this one on the MCCS website and learn how family friendly it is.

 As for the popular shopping district on Kokusai Street, I had just recently heard about it when a friend posted gorgeous pictures on Facebook and made the statement, “You can’t visit Okinawa without visiting Kokusai Street!”
 I thought, “Wow, we can learn about some history and culture while meeting new people, shopping, and eating local fare!”
 So that settled it, I reserved us a spot and bought our tickets!

-The first part of our tour began with a 45 minute bus ride to Naha that felt shorter thanks to our guide’s engaging storytelling.
-He enlightened us with some history on Japanese Tea Ceremonies, our Sensai Ms. Unten, types of green teas, reverence for elders, the creation of “taco rice”, and a host of other fascinating topics he shared with humorous flare.
+The first part of our tour began with a 45-minute bus ride to Naha that felt shorter thanks to our guide’s engaging storytelling.
+He enlightened us with some history of Japanese Tea Ceremonies, our Sensai Ms. Unten, types of green teas, reverence for elders, the creation of “taco rice”, and a host of other fascinating topics he shared with humorous flare.
 We were told that there were a number of ways he had seen Ms. Unten perform the ceremonies, that she was very accommodating to international visitors, that her daughter assists her in the ceremony, and that she originally did these get togethers for American Generals many years ago.
 I was very moved hearing what a gracious hostess she has been to the American military and their families.

-At the entrance to Ms. Unten’s residence we crossed through a small tea garden to put on wooden shoes which were used to walk down the stone path to the tsubai (washing basin) where we rinsed our hands and faces.
+At the entrance to Ms. Unten’s residence, we crossed through a small tea garden to put on wooden shoes which were used to walk down the stone path to the tsubai (washing basin) where we rinsed our hands and faces.
 We walked back to the entrance, returning the shoes, and crouched through the nijiri-guchi (low door).
 Samaurai warriors used to enter the tea rooms through a small door as a gesture of equality because even though they may have had different ranks in the world, they treated each other as equals in that space.

 In the spirit of tradition, the tea room was dimly lit with natural light and the floors lined with tatami mats where one would normally kneel on the floor; but this time benches were laid out for ryurei (westernized ceremony).
 Ms. Unten explained that Japanese Tea Ceremonies have their roots in Zen Buddism but since she is a born again Christian she wore a priest collar and requested that our guide read Biblical scriptures in Japanese.